Is the road to Rifugio Colverde in the Dolomites too steep for cars?

 How long is the road to Rifugio Colverde from San Martino?

-The climb starts from the parking lot at Via Passo Rolle in San Martino di Castrozza and covers a distance of just 2.00 km (1.25 miles).
-However, do not be fooled by the short distance.
-Over these two kilometers, you gain a staggering 466 meters in elevation.
-This results in a brutal average gradient of 23.33%.
-The road is a relentless ascent through the woods, following the path of the Colverde gondola, where the engine is forced to work at maximum torque from the first meter to the last.
+The climb starts from the parking lot at Via Passo Rolle in San Martino di Castrozza.
+The track covers a short distance of just 2.00 km (1.25 miles) to reach the mountain hut.
+Despite its short length, the elevation gain is 466 meters, with an average gradient of 23.33%.
+The dirt road runs straight through the forest plots, strictly following the lift line of the Colverde gondola.

 What are the road conditions on the Colverde service track?

-Why is a high-clearance 4x4 mandatory for Rifugio Colverde?
+Why is a 4x4 required for Rifugio Colverde?

 Is the road to Rifugio Colverde open to the public?